apache/openwhisk-wskdeploy/docs/export.md

 #### Notes

-+ Dependencies are not exported recursively.
++ Recursive dependencies are not supported.
 + To redeploy a project with dependencies, a user should first deploy dependency projects projects (`lib1` and `lib2` in our example) and only after that, `EXT_PROJECT` can be deployed successfully.
 + `wskdeploy export` does not check for circular dependencies.
 In case of circular dependencies specified by the user, `wskdeploy`'s behavior is undefined.
 + The manifest name for exporting a top project (`EXT_PROJECT` in our case) should be explicitly specified.